hse-project/hse/docs/cndb_omf.md

 - TX id: Transaction id to tie this record to the corresponding `TX_START` record.
 - Cnid: (CN id) A unique identifier for the KVS.
 - Tag: A unique number used to match with corresponding `ACK` records.
 - Node id: Node id to which this kvset belongs.
-Node ids are found in TX_NODE records.
+Node ids are found in `TX_NODE` records.
 - Dgen: Data generation number.
 Everytime a new kvset is created during ingest, it gets a new dgen.
   Kvsets resulting from a compaction operation adopt the dgen of the src kvset with the largest dgen.
-- Vused:
+- Vused: Sum of lengths of referenced values across all vblocks.
 - Compc: Number of times this kvset has undergone compactions.
-- Scatter:
+- Scatter: Whether or not values follow key order.

 ### TX_KVSET_DELETE